Maximize the advantages of e-learning

 Best practice when making video e-learning As with many other things, when it comes to video making, preparation is key.
 Each course is made from several topics (chapters), each containing a video and questions.

 Before you start the video, have an overview of what you want to achieve.
-It might be a good idea to make a storyboard to better visualise your takeaways.
+It might be a good idea to make a storyboard to better visualize your takeaways.
 Before you start filming, you must know who your target group is, what is the goal of the course, and each video’s aim.

 When it comes to making a video, there are three considerations: content, length, and quality.
 Regarding content, you need to think about the message of the video.
 What is it that this video should convey?
 What would be the best way to do it?
 For example, having an extra resource, e.g. a pdf file or a presentation may be useful (on uQualio® you can add up to 4 files for each video).

 As a beginner, you might consider doing the audio and video separately - write down what you want to say (possibly the full text, but key points may work better) and record it, make a video, and then simply overlay the audio on top.
 It might be too much for newbies to record the video and talk at the same time (it’s harder than you may think!).
 As far as video quality is concerned, you need to consider it in the context of your audience.
 If you’re making a professional video for customers, good quality content is expected.
-However, if the video is meant for a private group (e.g. your study group, employees, blog audience, etc.) a lower handheld mobile camera quality maybe good enough.
+However, if the video is meant for a private group (e.g. your study group, employees, blog audience, etc.) a lower handheld mobile camera quality may be good enough.

 As mentioned earlier, gamification aspects are worth looking into.
-On uQualio®, for example, participants can see their scores, benchmark against other people, achieve badges (can be personalize for a given audience) on different levels to compete and share their results via social media.
+On uQualio®, for example, participants can see their scores, benchmark against other people, achieve badges (can be personalized for a given audience) on different levels to compete and share their results via social media.

 Ready to try for yourself?
 It is free to try!
 Want to try making a course?
-Take 30 seconds to sign up for a free trial on uQualio® https://app.uqualio.com/freetrial And simply follow the instructions we have made for you, available either asvideo tutorials https://app.uqualio.com/site/77822d98e6274f999f1649441436ebbd or bypdf https://www.uqualio.com/tutorial_quick-guide.html
+Take 30 seconds to sign up for a free trial on uQualio® https://app.uqualio.com/freetrial

 Photo credit - Juraj Varga